JasonPSmith/TriDy/README.md

 [An application of neighbourhoods in digraphs to the classification of binary dynamics](https://arxiv.org/)

-Pedro Conceição, Dejan Govc, Jānis Lazovskis, Ran Levi, Henri Riihimäki, andJason P. Smith
+Pedro Conceição, Dejan Govc, Jānis Lazovskis, Ran Levi, Henri Riihimäki, and Jason P. Smith

 ### Requirements